rdlauer/articles/blues/triangulation/triangulation.md

 Luckily enough, Wi-Fi triangulation is enabled on the Wi-Fi Notecard by default, no configuration changes required!

-After setting up a Wi-Fi Notecard myself, here were the results in a given event:
+After setting up a Wi-Fi Notecard, here were the results in a given event:

 ```
 "tri_when": 47,